lucas-erlacher/OME_22/README.md

 ## (3) Make mutation concentrate on unfit slots and classes
 We mostly replace fit slots, which is not likely to improve the tables.
 This could be done by defining a slot- and class-local notion of fitness

 Implemented fit_slots_mut_rate parameter which kind of does something like this.
+This made the evolution in the initial 100 or so generations even faster, however over the long run (1000 or so generations) using this feature made no difference.
 ## (3) Parametrize/diversify selection process
 ideas:
 ### Make unfit tables mutate/crossover harder